 As with most things in life, there is diversity of thought on this question.
 As a rule, most resume experts will advise job-seekers to focus on relevant information.
 However, that approach raises an important question: how do you decide which information is truly relevant?

 The first school of thought on this topic says that your resume needs to be as lean as possible.
 To accomplish that goal, you should only list information that clearly showcases your value to a potential employer or hiring manager.

 When it comes to irrelevant experience on a resume, most of these experts would say to omit those details.
 Their reason is simple: they believe that information about irrelevant or unrelated work experience is wasting precious resume space, which will cloud the issue and detract from your core message.

 In short, this theory suggests irrelevant experience includes any previous jobs or skills that don’t directly relate to the job you’re seeking.

 The other school of thought believes that there is always value in positive experience and skills.
 This is true even in cases in which seemingly irrelevant experience has no bearing on your ability to effectively perform a desired job role.

 (Remember that you only need to include the last 10-15 years of experience on a resume.
 We wrote a good post here on how far back a resume should go.)

 Which View is Correct?
 Does Irrelevant Experience on a Resume Matter?

 The truth is that both views are correct in their own ways.
-Yes, it is vital to create a lean and mean resume that emphasizes core qualifications and your value as an employee.
-So, no – you don’t want to include irrelevant information that distracts from your message.
+Yes, it is vital to create a lean and mean resume that emphasizes core qualifications and your value as an experienced professional.
+So, no – you don’t want to include irrelevant information from a previous job that distracts hiring managers from your message.
 At the same time, however, it is important to properly define “irrelevant.”